 How important is it for your employees to identify with your brands?
 For example, should applicants who apply to The North Face have a high affinity for outdoor activities, and be able to prove it?

 At VF, it’s about lifestyle.
 That means that people who work at a certain brand of ours have to be capable of understanding the brand DNA and joining the relevant communities.
-I’ll give you an example: To work for Vans you don’t necessarily have to be a skater, but you do need to be interested in that world and be open enough to explore it from the customer perspective.
+I’ll give you an example: to work for Vans you don’t necessarily have to be a skater, but you do need to be interested in that world and be open enough to explore it from the customer perspective.
+Only with a strong understanding of our consumers’ lifestyle we can be successfully in our day by day.

 What else does an applicant to the VF Group need to bring to the table?